 I love witty dialogue, especially when it doesn't rely on curse words to get a laugh.
 I also get a kick out of unintentionally misused language.
 Years ago, I got quite a chuckle when someone on PBS said the network would be having a special program during pledge time featuring "Pearl Bailey and just a list of guests."
 I imagined Pearl Bailey standing onstage with a scrap of paper.
 No way, old Pearl knew it takes at least "Two to Tango."

-or is it a devil's strip?
+A parkway -- or is it a devil's strip?

 Another fun thing about language is regional variations.
 In the United States, for instance, there are numerous ways to describe an Italian sandwich -- submarine (or sub), grinder, hero, hoagie, po' boy, and doubtless other variants.
 And you can wash that sandwich down with a soft drink, a Coke (as a generic term), a soda, or a pop.
 When it's cold, one can wear long johns or thermals depending on where you live.
 The strip of grass between the sidewalk and the street?
 What I call a parkway is also known as a tree lawn, a nature strip, a sidewalk buffer, and even a devil's strip.
 When I was a teenager, my group of friends was fond of decorating people's yards with toilet paper -- what we called rolling yards.
 The first time I heard a Midwesterner refer to tp-ing a yard, I honestly had no idea what that meant!
 It even took me a while to figure out why it was called tp-ing (duh).
 Having a mother from the south and a northern father, I got to hear some different word choices growing up depending on which side of the extended family I visited.
 My northern grandfather called flowers "posies," which I found charming, and which led to the name of this blog, and instead of saying something was small, he would say "little wee," as in "Look at the little wee posies."